 What do you wear to temples in Thailand?

-The dress code in the temples of Bangkok and Thailand, in general, is very important.
+The dress code in the temples in Thailand, in general, is very important.
 Some temples are more strict than others, but here are some general no go’s:

 - Don’t wear short skirts and shorts or even shortened trousers.
 Your knee can’t be visible, and in some temples, even part of the feet is forbidden.
 Make sure to wear full-length trousers or skirts.
 In most places, it’s not a problem if your ankle is visible, but for example in the Grand Palace in Bangkok, they will only let you in if you wear full-length trousers.